List of The Librarian characters: Cassandra Cillian

 A mathematician and scientist with synesthesia - the special gift of auditory and sensory hallucinations linked to memory retrieval.
 She also has a touch of magic, Cassandra is a rare case with which all five of her senses can be connected to her memories at any given time.
 Her synesthesia is originally supposed to be caused by a brain tumor, described as being the size of a grape.
 It is lethal, but it is under control at the beginning of the series.
 She was invited to interview for the position of Librarian 10 years ago (when Flynn was successful), but was in the hospital at that time.
 She was a "Librarian-in-training", working alongside Ezekiel Jones and Jacob Stone, from the end of the pilot until being promoted at the end of "And the Loom of Fate".

 In "And the Cost of Education" she is intrigued by college life because she was too sick to attend.
 In that episode, she is pulled into another world where she is invited to join the Lake, a secret organization of women who realized long ago that magic and science would become one.
 She has seen their forum on line.
 They offer her the chance to learn, study and grow with them, but she declines to join them because of her loyalty to her work as a Librarian.
 Jenkins tells her to be on her guard: In the age-old debate about what to do about magic, the Lake has always been "ambitious."

 Cassandra reveals to Ezekiel and Jacob in "What Lies Beneath the Stones" that, knowing the tumor will eventually kill her, she has chosen a specific day to die.
 In the episode "And the Eternal Question" she is forced to have the tumor removed and as a result her mathematical abilities are greatly enhanced, and she gains the power to communicate telepathically.
 In that same episode, it is shown that Cassandra is physically and romantically attracted to both men and women; she asked Jenkins out on a date (who rebuffed her advances due to their massive age difference) and kissed the vampire Estrella at the end of the episode.

-In the pilot episode of the The Librarians: The Next Chapter, Cassandra is mentioned but does not make an appearance.
+In the pilot episode of The Librarians: The Next Chapter, Cassandra is mentioned but does not make an appearance.
 Jacob explains to Vikram Chamberlain that it was actually Cassandra that figured out when and where Vikram could be freed from his imprisonment and tasked him to save their fellow Librarian.